-- A. The IS shows there is no substantial evidence, in light of the whole record before the agency, that the proposed project may have a significant effect on the environment, or - B. The IS identified potentially significant effects, but:
+- A The IS shows there is no substantial evidence, in light of the whole record before the agency, that the proposed project may have a significant effect on the environment, or - B. The IS identified potentially significant effects, but: - a.

-- a.
 Revisions in the project plans or proposals made by or agreed to by the applicant before the proposed negative declaration and initial study is released for public review would avoid the effects or mitigate the effects to a point where clearly no significant effects would occur is prepared, and - b.
 There is no substantial evidence, in light of the whole record before the agency, that the proposed project as revised may have a significant effect on the environment.
 If revisions are adopted by the Lead Agency into the proposed project in accordance with the CEQA Guidelines Section 15070(b), a Mitigated Negative Declaration (MND) is prepared.

-2.3.
+1.3.
 Document Format

-This IS/MND contains sections and a technical appendix.
-The Introduction section provides an overview of the proposed Project and the CEQA environmental documentation process.
-The Project Description section provides a detailed description of proposed Project objectives and components.
-The Impact Analysis section presents the CEQA checklist and environmental analysis for all impact areas, mandatory findings of significance, and feasible measures.
-If the proposed Project does not have the potential to significantly impact a given issue area, the relevant section provides a brief discussion of the reasons why no impacts are expected.
-If the proposed Project could have a potentially significant impact on a resource, the issue area discussion provides a description of potential impacts, and appropriate mitigation measures and/or permit requirements that would reduce those impacts to a less than significant level.
-A List of Preparers and References provides a list of key personnel and reference materials involved in the preparation of the IS/MND.
+This IS/MND contains four chapters, and one technical appendix.
+Chapter 1, Introduction, provides an overview of the proposed project and the CEQA environmental documentation process.
+Chapter 2, Project Description, provides a detailed description of proposed project objectives and components.
+Chapter 3, Impact Analysis, presents the CEQA checklist and environmental analysis for all impact areas, mandatory findings of significance, and feasible measures.
+If the proposed project does not have the potential to significantly impact a given issue area, the relevant section provides a brief discussion of the reasons why no impacts are expected.
+If the proposed project could have a potentially significant impact on a resource, the issue area discussion provides a description of potential impacts, and appropriate mitigation measures and/or permit requirements that would reduce those impacts to a less than significant level.
+Chapter 4, List of Preparers, provides a list of key personnel involved in the preparation of the IS/MND.

-2.4.
+1.4.
 Purpose of Document